nih-cfde/training-and-engagement/docs/Common-Fund-Tools/IDG.md

 * Link to digital tool: <https://appyters.maayanlab.cloud/#/PrismEXP>
 * Link to video: <https://youtu.be/6gDzA2dfOrI>

-## Using Geneshot to illuminate knowledge about understudied targets
+## Using Geneshot to Illuminate Knowledge about Understudied Targets

 [![Geneshot](../images/geneshot-YT-1.png)](https://youtu.be/VyNL7WzwQtk)